radiodee1/games-llm/docs/README_VERBOSE.md

 ### ALE and Gymnasium

 Some time in early March of 2026 I found Gymnasium and ALE.
 These let you run actual Atari 2600 games on your computer using an emulator.
 The nice thing is that I fairly quickly got the Gymnasium import to work.
 As before the LLMs seem to play the game.
 The bad thing is that the LLMs that I tested don't play the game well - well being the operative word.
 I like testing with ALE and Gymnasium though.
 It feels very authentic.
 As for charting runs, I can not record the Right-bounces with ALE.
 I can only record scores and step-count.
 Sometimes, with the sudden_death_score setting at 2, the AI wins.
 I do not think that the pygame version of Pong should be compared with the ALE version.

+### General Questions: Convolution and Frameskip

+Does the model see what I see?
+I think LLM's that use visual input still use convolution.
+When the model estimates the height of the ball on the screen, is that an accurate estimation?
+Maybe the convolution contributes to the model being able to do things like read text from signage, but maybe the model does not see the proper position of the ball.

+To address this I have increased the image size.

+Similarly, does the model see every frame?
+I think sometimes the png that the model is looking at does not contain the ball.
+Could this be possible?
+To address this I've increased the number of images to 10 in some tests.

+### Invincible?

+I've been looking for some setting that would make the LLM invincible in these tests.
+The LLM can certainly play the game.
+It does not always win, though.